mirkobrombin/mirko.pm/_posts/2021-06-20-bottles-will-leave-flatpak.md

 constructive report.
 Special thanks to all of you, words are not enough.

 ## So why leave Flatpak?
-Bottles is a project that takes a very long time, really a LONG TIME, imagine a lot of time and multiply the number of bugs that have been found in Bottles to date.
+*Bottles is a project that takes a very long time*, really a LONG TIME, imagine a lot of time and multiply the number of bugs that have been found in Bottles to date.
 Ok that's an exaggeration but it's a really long time.

 Just applying new translations takes about 1h on my part: bad words are filtered,